verdnatura/myt/README.md

 ## Basic information

-First of of you have to import *structure.sql* into your database.
+First of all you have to import *structure.sql* into your database.
 This script includes the tables where MyVC stores information about applied versions.

-Then, create *myvc.config.json* main configuration file at the root of your project folder, this file should include the project codename and schemas/tables wich are exported when you use *structure*, *fixtures* or *routines* actions. you have an example of a configuration file in the root folder of this project.
+Create *myvc.config.json* main configuration file at the root of your project folder, this file should include the project codename and schemas/tables wich are exported when you use *structure*, *fixtures* or *routines* actions.
+You have an example of a configuration file in the root folder of this project.

+### Environments

-Also, create database connection configuration files for each environment at main project folder using standard MySQL *.ini*.
+Create database connection configuration files for each environment at main project folder using standard MySQL *.ini*.
 The predefined environment names are *production* and *testing*.
 ```text
 db.[environment].ini
 ```

+### Dumps

 Structure and fixture dumps will be created inside *dump* folder.

 * *structure.sql*
 * *fixtures.sql*

+### Local

+You can also create your local fixture and structure files inside *dump* folder.

+* *structure.local.sql*
 * *fixtures.local.sql*

 ### Routines

 Routines should be placed inside *routines* folder.
 All objects that have PL/SQL code are considered routines.
-It includes functions, triggers, views and events with the following structure.
+It includes events, functions, procedures, triggers and views with the following structure.
 ```text
   routines
   `- schema